Why choose Seven Seas Worldwide

 We handle the quarantine and customs clearance process

 Not just for Hobbits, New Zealand is a haven for anyone who loves all things active and outdoorsy (or has a taste for exceptional wine!).
-Plus, the Kiwi's incredible Māori culture, laidback lifestyle and stunning natural surroundings give the island even more magnetism than the One Ring, attracting thousands of visitors and ex-pats every year.
+Plus, the Kiwi's incredible Māori culture, laidback lifestyle and stunning natural surroundings give the island even more magnetism than the One Ring, attracting thousands of visitors and US expats every year.

 Tired of backaches from bag carrying?
 Sick of time-wasting at collection carousels?
 Don't fancy forking out for another extortionate excess baggage fee?
 Then hire an international shipping company like Seven Seas Worldwide to do the hard work for you.
 Here are just a few of the ways we make shipping bags, boxes and luggage internationally simple: